dvanmosselbeen/TryHackMe_writeups/empline/README.md

 ### MySQL Database

-So, I ended up looking on the <https://forums.opencats.org/> for more information about where the database config files is stored.
+So, I ended up looking on the <https://forums.opencats.org/> and using the nice `Search Form` for more information about where the database config files is stored.
 I found that it is stored in a file called `config.php`.

 ````commandline
 www-data@empline:/var/www$ find . -name config.php